Joanna is passionate about healthy living, vegan lifestyle, preventing disease by eating whole foods, juicing, and green smoothies.

 Don't Drink Caffeine or Take Herbal Supplements

 It is best to avoid drinking coffee, regular tea, and drinks containing caffeine.
 Caffeine is responsible for increased blood pressure and reducing the iron absorption capacity of the body.
 This can interfere with normal fetal growth and lower birth weight.
-There is also an increased risk of miscarriage associated with high intake of caffeine during pregnancy.
+There is also an increased risk of miscarriage associated with a high intake of caffeine during pregnancy.

-Fish and Seafood to Avoid
+Avoid Certain Fish and Seafood

 - Generally, fish is considered a good nutritional choice during pregnancy, as it is low in fat and high in essential Omega-3 fatty acids.
 However, fish such as shark, swordfish, tuna, and king mackerel are high in mercury and should be avoided.
-Even women who are trying to get pregnant should avoid these foods, because mercury can stay in the bloodstream for a year or more after it is consumed.
+Even women who are trying to get pregnant should avoid these foods because mercury can stay in the bloodstream for a year or more after it is consumed.
 Good alternative sources of Omega-3 fats are flax seeds and walnuts.

-- Avoid undercooked seafoods as well.
+- Avoid undercooked seafood as well.
 This includes fish sushi and raw oysters.
 These foods can contain salmonella and other dangerous bacteria.
-Normally, our immune system can deal with these bacteria; but for a pregnant woman, they can lead to miscarriage, or premature delivery.
+Normally, our immune system can deal with these bacteria; but for a pregnant woman, they can lead to miscarriage or premature delivery.
 So, all fish should be stored in the freezer or refrigerator to avoid contamination, and cooked until an internal thermometer reads 160 degrees Fahrenheit.

 Don't Eat These Meats and Dairy Products

 - Avoid raw or undercooked seafood, meat, and eggs.
 Sorry, no juicy raw steak for you.
 These foods can contain salmonella and other dangerous bacteria.
-Normally, our immune system can deal with these bacteria; but for a pregnant woman, they can lead to miscarriage, or premature delivery.
+Normally, our immune system can deal with these bacteria; but for a pregnant woman, they can lead to miscarriage or premature delivery.
 So, all meats should be stored in the freezer or refrigerator to avoid contamination, and cooked until an internal thermometer reads 160 degrees Fahrenheit, or 145 for steaks, veal, and lamb.
 When cooking eggs, make sure the whites and yolks are firm.
 Also avoid foods that contain raw eggs, such as Caesar salad dressing.
-Deli meats can be contaminated with Listeria causing bacteria, which can cause a potentially deadly infection that can cross to the placenta.
+Deli meats can be contaminated with Listeria-causing bacteria, which can cause a potentially deadly infection that can cross to the placenta.
 Heating the meat before eating it will kill the bacteria, but it’s still best to avoid lunch meats because they contain various preservatives, such as sodium nitrates, which may have a link to stomach cancer.